 WWII made it necessary to cancel the Homecoming activities until the fall of 1946.

 When the tradition of the Pioneer Mascot began, a candidate had to be a male senior of good academic standing who had never lettered in any sport at Glenville.
-Times have changed, and Glenville has had three women serve as Pioneers; one in 1990-91, a second in 1993-94, and a third in 2011-12.
+Times have changed, and Glenville has had several women serve as Pioneers, the first being in 1990-91.